-From Barstow route 66 skirts Highway 40 into Newberry Springs and then dips down into the Mojave Desert Reserve.
-It's here we visit the Bagdad Café.
+Bagdad Café - Newberry Springs.
 Bagdad became the fictionalized setting of both a popular novel and a motion picture called Bagdad Café.
 The Café location shooting was actually done at the Sidewinder Cafe to the west in Newberry Springs, which has since been renamed the "Bagdad Café."
 The actual town of Bagdad is gone.
-I can't tell if they sell hot food or hot car stereos by the way the miscellaneous electronics are stacked up in the corners.
-It's pretty untidy and I didn't eat there but try your luck.
+I can't tell if they sell hot food or hot car stereos by the way they miscellaneous electronics are stacked up in the corners.
+It's untidy esthetically and hygienically.
+I didn't eat there but try your luck.